Subaru-PFS/pfs_helpdesk_tutorial/docs/01_02_install_pipe2d.md

 ## (Optional) Individual Users: Install `drp_pfs_data` Package

-**NOTE**: I'm hopeful that this requirement will be removed soon.
-It's only necessary if you will set up your own repo (specifically, for installing the "curated calibs").

 ---

+!!! note
+    We expect that this requirement will be removed soon.
+It's only necessary if you will set up your own repository, specifically, for installing the "curated calibs".

 If the PFS pipeline was installed for all users on a server in a public directory, e.g., `$WORKDIR/pfs/`, then for individual users, a local version of `drp_pfs_data` package -- other than the one included in the `pfs_pipe2d` installation above -- is needed.